Natural and Effective Sinus Infection RemedyUpdated: January 25, 2018 Natural Remedies, Oral Health

 Sinus congestion usually occurs as a result of a respiratory ailment such as a cold, cough, or allergic reaction.
 When you feel a sinus problem coming on, a highly effective sinus infection remedy you can use is probiotics – directly into the sinus passages.
 The most effective way to deliver this is by putting it right into your neti pot.

-If you are a person who cannot use a neti-pot or have a child that hasn’t been able to master the use of this type of apparatus, you can also get a nasal spray bottle from the health food or drug store and use that instead.
-My son uses a nasal-spray bottle with great results when he is congested.
+Can’t use a neti-pot or have a child that hasn’t been able to master the use of this type of apparatus?
+Then, I would suggest a nasal saline spray from the drug store and use that instead.
+My sons use one with great results when they are congested.

 2. Add warm filtered water.

-3. Add a bit of sea salt and baking soda if desired – you won’t need very much (I always just guess – but probably no more than an 1/8 teaspoon)
+3. Add a bit of sea salt and baking soda if desired – you won’t need very much (I always just guess – but no more than about 1/8 teaspoon)

 4. Mix ingredients together carefully with a spoon or shake bottle after screwing on the lid (nasal spray bottle).

 How to Use

 5. If using a neti-pot: while standing over a sink, insert the nozzle of the neti-pot into one nostril, and make sure there is a good seal between the nozzle and your nostril.
 Lean forward, close the back of your throat and breathe through your mouth.
 Then, allow the contents of the neti pot to enter one nasal opening and rinse through to exit out the other nasal opening.
 This may take up to two or three minutes if your nasal passages are congested.
 Repeat on the other side.

 Try to avoid swallowing the water that goes into the nostrils, and blow your nose when finished.
 If using a spray bottle: insert the nozzle of the spray bottle into one nostril while covering the other.
 While compressing the pump on the nasal spray bottle, inhale deeply.
 Repeat several times on both sides.
 Be prepared to spit out anything left after inhaling the mist into the sink.